Top 12 Best Time Tracking Apps for Freelancers

 Tick also gives the user real-time budget feedback on the timecards themselves.

-As and when time is logged using the app, the budget is indicated to let the user know how much time can still be recorded within project budgets.
+When time is logged using the app, the budget is indicated to let the user know how much time can still be recorded within project budgets.

 6 – Hubstaff